VirgilSecurity/virgil-cryptowrapper-php/README.md

 ## Introduction
 This library is designed to be a small, flexible and convenient wrapper for a variety of crypto algorithms.
 So it can be used in a small microcontroller as well as in a high load server application.
 Also, it provides a bunch of custom hybrid algorithms that combine different crypto algorithms to solve common complex cryptographic problems in an easy way.
 That eliminates requirement for developers to have a strong cryptographic skills.

-Virgil Security Objective-C/Swift Crypto Library Wrapper is a wrapper for [Virgil Security Crypto Library](https://github.com/VirgilSecurity/virgil-crypto-c).
+Virgil Security PHP Crypto Library Wrapper is a wrapper for [Virgil Security Crypto Library](https://github.com/VirgilSecurity/virgil-crypto-c).

 ## Features
 Virgil Security Crypto library wrapper is decomposed to small libraries with specific purposes, so a developer can freely choose a subset of them.